mdo/wtf-html-css/index.md

 <!DOCTYPE html>
 ```

-Skipping the doctype can cause issues with malformed tables, inputs, and more.
+[Skipping the doctype can cause issues](http://quirks.spec.whatwg.org) with malformed tables, inputs, and more as the page will be rendered in quirks mode.

 <a name="box-model-math"></a>